yycunc/SMNN/README.md

 ## Installation

-SMNN package can be directly installed from github with:
+SMNN package can be directly installed from GitHub with:
 ```{r installation}
 install.packages("devtools")